theramiyer/blog/content/posts/2020/2020-06-24-prevent-covid-19.md

 We say a virus is viable when the virus is capable of infecting, while unattached to a host.
 Viruses cannot "live".
 But the material that can infect organisms remains active for a period of time.
 After this time, the virus disintegrates, and can no more cause any harm.
 Think of this as its shelf life.

 This period is different for different viruses, in different environments.
-The Smallpox virus can remain viable for years, while the <span class='small-caps'>SARS</span>-CoV-2 breaks down on a copper surface in hours, while it can stay afloat in the air for up to three hours[^4dd1918c] and continue to be active on plastic surfaces for up to three days.
+The Smallpox virus can remain viable for years, while the {{< smallcaps "SARS" >}}-CoV-2 breaks down on a copper surface in hours, while it can stay afloat in the air for up to three hours[^4dd1918c] and continue to be active on plastic surfaces for up to three days.

 ### Medium